tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 ---

-### 5. Instructor Do: Connecting neurons (15 min)
+### 5. Instructor Do: Connecting Neurons (15 min)

-In this activity, students will learn how to build more complex neural networks using Keras.
+Explain to students that they will now learn how to build more complex neural networks using Keras.

 **Files:**

 * [connecting_neurons.ipynb](Activities/02-Ins_Connecting_Neurons/Solved/connecting_neurons.ipynb)

-Explain to students that now they will learn how to create more complex neural networks.

-For this demo, comment to the class that you are going to use nonlinear dummy data to show how neural networks deal with it.
+For this demo, tell the class that you are going to use nonlinear dummy data to show how neural networks deal with it.

 Open the unsolved version of the Jupyter Notebook, live code the demo, and highlight the following: